Princes of Condé: Later

 After the death of Henry III Jules de Bourbon, prince de Condé in 1709, the family were in regular attendance at court.
-Louis de Bourbon-Condé (at that point known as the Duke of Bourbon) had in 1685 married Louise-Françoise de Bourbon, the legitimated daughter of Louis XIV of France and Françoise-Athénaïs, marquise de Montespan.
+Louis de Bourbon-Condé (at that point known as the Duke of Bourbon) had in 1685 married Louise-Françoise de Bourbon, the legitimated daughter of Louis XIV and Madame de Montespan.

 The couple had many children and produced an heir to the Condé titles and lands.
 Their son was Louis Henri de Bourbon-Condé, duc de Bourbon.

 He led a quiet life and was known at court as Monsieur le Duc after the loss of the rank of premier prince du sang in 1723.
-After his death the family retreated from court life but Louis Joseph de Bourbon, prince de Condé was vital in the forming of the Army of Condé - formed to support his cousin Louis XVI during his imprisonment during the revolution.
+After his death the family retreated from court life but Louis Joseph, Prince of Condé was vital in the forming of the Army of Condé - formed to support his cousin Louis XVI during his imprisonment during the revolution.
 He was the longest holder of the title, being known as the prince de Condé for seventy-eight years.

 His son married the sister of Louis Philippe II d'Orléans better known as Philippe Égalité.
 She was called Louise Marie Thérèse Bathilde d'Orléans.
 She was the last princesse de Condé and mother of Louis-Antoine-Henri de Bourbon-Condé - titled duc d'Enghien.
-He was executed by Napoleon I of France at the Château de Vincennes.
+He was executed by Napoleon, Emperor of the French, at the Château de Vincennes.
 With the death of the duc d'Enghien, the heir to the Condé name, his father was the last holder of the title.

 After his death in 1830 the Condé lands passed to the last prince's cousin Henri Eugène Philippe Louis d'Orléans, duc d'Aumale whose eldest son Louis was later a prince de Condé after gaining the title from his father.